tim-slavin/merrill-codetest-solution/README.md

 - A RESTful API providing a comprehensive list of all registered and unregistered users
 - Code base with a focus on separation of concerns
 - Unit test suite with 100% code coverage
 - Integration test suite pointing at live endpoints.
-This bonus item ensures our API is \'alive\' and still complies to the agreed upon contract.
+This bonus item ensures our API is \'alive\' and still complies to some agreed upon contract.
 - Auto generated Swagger page for the manual testing of the local endpoint.

 ## Installation instructions